 BA American Studies

-The program trains students in: the history and trajectory of the field of American studies; explorations of racial literacy, gender, sexuality and socioeconomic experiences grounded in historical contexts that help to understand contemporary U.S. populations; critical methodologies, including how alternative voices are key in research, politics and policy, and social justice work; applied research methods, particularly those that involve community involvement and engagement; and the use of storytelling and narratives to represent diverse communities and facilitate broader understanding across groups.
+The program trains students in the history and trajectory of the field of American studies; explorations of racial literacy, gender, sexuality and socioeconomic experiences grounded in historical contexts that help in understanding contemporary U.S. populations; critical methodologies, including how alternative voices are key in research, politics and policy, and social justice work; applied research methods, particularly those that involve community involvement and engagement; and the use of storytelling and narratives to represent diverse communities and facilitate broader understanding across groups.

 Required Courses (Major Map)

 What if: See how your courses can be applied to another major and find out how to change your major.

 - First Required Math Course: MAT 142 - College Mathematics

 All students are required to meet general university admission requirements.

 ASU is committed to helping students thrive by offering tools that allow personalization of the transfer path to ASU.
 Students may use the Transfer Map search to outline a list of recommended courses to take prior to transfer.